5 Things to Do if Your HVAC System Stops Working

 1. Check the Circuit Breaker

-If the air conditioner or furnace has stopped working completely when everything seemed to be running just fine, the first thing to check is the fuse box.
+If the air conditioner or furnace has stopped working completely when everything seems to be running just fine, the first thing to check is the fuse box.
 The problem could be as simple as a tripped circuit breaker or a blown fuse, both of which can be addressed at home without professional help.

 While it's easy enough to check the fuse box, frequently tripped circuit breakers could be a sign of a more serious problem.
 More often than not, there are other appliances, fixtures, or devices on the same circuit that are pulling too much power.
 You should address this issue with the help of an electrician.